Chart Color Schemes

 Residential development activity is lower than average in Seaham - Woodville according to AreaSearch's national comparison of local real estate markets

-Seaham-Woodville has recorded approximately 14 residential properties granted approval each year over the past five financial years, totalling 74 homes.
-In the current financial year FY-26, one approval has been recorded so far.
-On average, three people have moved to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply, which typically leads to price growth and increased buyer competition.
-The average construction value of new properties is $519,000.
+Seaham - Woodville has seen approximately 14 residential properties approved each year over the past five financial years, totalling 74 homes.
+In FY26, one approval has been recorded so far.
+On average, three people have moved to the area annually for each dwelling built between FY21 and FY25.
+This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.

-This year, $731,000 in commercial approvals have been registered, suggesting a primarily residential focus.
-Compared to the rest of NSW, Seaham-Woodville records considerably lower building activity, at 59.0% below the regional average per person.
-This constrained construction usually reinforces demand and pricing for existing dwellings.
-The area's level is also under the national average, indicating its established nature and potential planning limitations.
-Recent development has been entirely composed of detached dwellings, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+New properties are constructed at an average cost of $519,000.
+In this financial year, $731,000 in commercial approvals have been registered, indicating a primarily residential focus.
+Compared to the Rest of NSW, Seaham - Woodville has recorded markedly lower building activity, 59.0% below the regional average per person, which usually reinforces demand and pricing for existing dwellings.
+This level is also under the national average, suggesting the area's established nature and potential planning limitations.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development